- 1 Official Website

 The bot software and subscription (lifetime) costs $300 USD and comes with a money-back guarantee.

 Read the reviews below.
 Write a review to share your personal experience.
-Note: use proper spelling to maintain website quality of Trader Group.
+Note: use proper spelling to maintain the website quality of Trader Group.

 Don’t trust their money back guarantee